Skip to main content

 • Revised editions and updates of previously published works are not eligible.

-There are no additional requirements, application fees, or other restrictions for submissions, nominations, or recommendations to the selection committee.
-All genres are accepted from non-fiction to fiction, from children to adult titles.
+There are no additional requirements, application fees, or other restrictions for submissions to the selection committee.
+All genres and age-levels are accepted for consideration.
 Any publisher, author, or interested person who wishes to submit books or titles for review is encouraged to do so.
-There is no limit on the number of titles accepted from any one publisher or author, save that no pre-publication manuscripts will be accepted unless the book is published before the end of the year.
+There is no limit on the number of titles accepted from any one publisher or author.
 Submission does not guarantee a place on the awards list.

-An email and a letter will be sent to notify the authors and publishers of any book selected for the awards, probably in early to mid-December.
-All others will need to check the website beginning in mid-December.
+An email and a letter will be sent to notify the authors and publishers of any book selected for the awards before January.
+All others will need to check the website beginning in mid-January when the 20 selected titles are released.

 Please submit books for consideration or at minimum, the title, author and publication information to: